-It’s a new school year, and with it comes an entirely fresh group of students in your classroom.
+It’s the first day of a new school year, and with it comes an entirely fresh group of students in your classroom.
 Each of these children have their own story – their own unique dreams, fears and goals.

 And you know none of them.